sensorbee/docs/source/preface.rst

 `Fog <http://www.cisco.com/c/dam/en_us/solutions/trends/iot/docs/computing-overview.pdf>`_.
 In ETL operations, SensorBee mainly focuses on data transformation and data enrichment, especially using machine learning.
-SensorBee is very small (< 30MB) and runs on a small computers such as Raspberry Pi.
+SensorBee is very small (< 30MB) and runs on small computers such as Raspberry Pi.

 The processing flow in SensorBee can be written in BQL, a dialect of CQL (Continuous Query Language), which is similar to SQL but extended for streaming